 Ingredients for Vietnamese Drip Coffee

-- 3 tbsp ground coffee
+- 3 tablespoons of ground coffee

-- 1-3 tbsp of condensed milk
+- 1-3 tablespoons of condensed milk

 - Boiling water